Image Converter API

 Handling Rate Limits

-Free Plan: When you exceed your rate limit, Image Converter API returns a 429 Too Many Requests status code.
+Free Plan: When you exceed your rate limit, Image Converter returns a 429 Too Many Requests status code.
 Your application should implement appropriate backoff logic to handle this gracefully.

 Paid Plans: No rate limiting or throttling applied.
 All paid plans (Starter, Pro, Mega) are production-ready.

-- Monitor the rate limit headers to track your usage (Free plan only)
+- Monitor the rate limit headers to track your Image Converter usage (Free plan only)

-- Implement caching where appropriate to reduce API calls
+- Cache image converter responses where appropriate to reduce API calls

-- Upgrade to Pro or Mega for guaranteed no-throttle performance
+- Upgrade to Pro or Mega for guaranteed no-throttle Image Converter performance

-Note: Rate limits are separate from credit consumption.
-You may have credits remaining but still hit rate limits on Free tier.
+Note: Image Converter rate limits are separate from credit consumption.
+You may have credits remaining but still hit rate limits when using Image Converter on Free tier.

 Error Codes